 Office server and comms rooms Refrigerants used in services for typical office server and comms rooms cannot be excluded from the assessment.
 Where air conditioning equipment is provided, the equipment may not be able to achieve this credit as smaller systems often require refrigerants with a GWP > 5.
 In this instance the credit cannot be awarded by default as there are alternatives for designers to consider.
 These alternatives include revisiting the design and the room conditions specification to see if the cooling equipment is necessary.
-In addition, whilst a manufacturer or supplier may specify a narrow temperature band for server equipment, acceptable limits detailed in ASHRAE guidance 85 may allow a greater temperature range without adverse effect and thus the cooling equipment may not be necessary.
+In addition, whilst a manufacturer or supplier may specify a narrow temperature band for server equipment, acceptable limits detailed in ASHRAE guidance 64 may allow a greater temperature range without adverse effect and thus the cooling equipment may not be necessary.
 GWP data not available Where GWP data for the specified refrigerant is not available, the credit cannot be awarded on a default basis.
-Cold stores Refrigerants specified in plant used for integral cold storage purposes should not be assessed under this issue.
-There is a separate BREEAM issue for such systems.

 Req.
-Design Stage Post Construction Stage Req.
-1&2 Design Stage A copy of the specification clause confirming either: • Absence of refrigerant in the development OR • Type(s) of refrigerant to be used.
-AND Manufacturer's information confirming: • GWP of each refrigerant.
-Post Construction Stage Assessor's building/site inspection and as built drawings confirming: • Presence or absence of any refrigeration plant.
-OR • A letter from the design team/developer confirming: - The refrigerant type specified remained unchanged.
-OR Where a change has occurred, written confirmation from the design team confirming: • Type of refrigerant(s) used.
-Manufacturer's information confirming: GWP of each refrigerant.
+Design Stage Post Construction Stage

+1&2 A copy of the specification clause confirming either: Absence of refrigerant in the development OR Type(s) of refrigerant to be used.
+AND Manufacturer's information confirming: GWP of each refrigerant.
+Assessor's building/site inspection and as built drawings confirming: Presence or absence of any refrigeration plant.
+OR A letter from the design team/developer confirming: The refrigerant type specified remained unchanged.
+OR Where a change has occurred, written confirmation from the design team confirming: Type of refrigerant(s) used.
+AND Manufacturer's information confirming:

+AND